Access Construction Skills QLD Funded Training in Townsville and Regional QLD

 To be eligible for funding, participants must:

-(b) Have the right to work and study in Australia on a VISA and have been employed in the Qld Building and Construction Industry for a period of 6 months or more, AND
+(b) Have the right to work in Australia on a valid VISA, as prescribed by CSQ and have been employed in the Qld Building and Construction Industry for a period of 6 months or more, AND

 (c) Be at least 15 years or older for the Civil Program short courses, AND

-(e) Be an unemployed Eligible Worker who has worked in the Qld Building and Construction industry and been unemployed for a period of no more than 6 months from the industry.
+(e) Be an unemployed eligible worker who has previously worked in the Qld Building and Construction Industry and been unemployed for a period of no more than 6 months.

-- Construction, significant renovations, and extensions of residential and commercial buildings or;
+- Construction, significant renovations, and extensions of residential and/or commercial buildings (this does not include general repairs and maintenance work) OR

-- Installation of services for interiors of residential and commercial buildings in associated trades: electrical, plumbing, flooring etc. or;
+- Installation of services for interiors of residential and commercial buildings in associated trades, (for example, electrical, plumbing, flooring, roofing etc. – excludes general repairs and maintenance work) OR

 Please contact our office to obtain an application for funding.
 When applying for CSQ funding, you will be asked to supply supporting documents with your application that provide identification and evidence that you meet the eligibility criteria.